Frequently Asked Questions

 And just to confuse everybody, ‘dual living’ can be a blanket term for all three.

 What is a CDC building approval ?

 CDC stands for Complying Development Certificate and it is an alternative certificate of approval to build a new home via NSW State Legislation instead of your local council rules.
 If your land is eligible for this type of approval like most land in new subdivision estates, the approval to build process can often be completed within about three weeks if the design complies with all the rules and regulations of the state legislation.
-It is generally a private certifier that will asses the building plans and advise of any changes they may require before issuing the approval.
+It is generally a private certifier that will assess the building plans and advise of any changes they may require before issuing the approval.
 CDC rules are the same throughout the state of NSW and although now becoming complex, they generally remain consistent.
-So if you are building in Marsden Park north west of Sydney, the same rules apply to land in Gledswood Hills on the south west area of Sydney and in a different council area.
+So if you are building in Marsden Park north west of Sydney, the same rules apply to land in Gledswood Hills in the south west area of Sydney and in a different council area.